8 Best Freshservice Connectors for IT Service Management

 ZigiOps is a flexible, no-code integration platform specializing in enterprise-grade connections between ITSM, DevOps, monitoring, cloud, and CRM systems.

-It excels at deep integrations with advanced data mapping capabilities, making it ideal for organizations with complex integration requirements.
+It excels at deep integrations with advanced data mapping capabilities, making it ideal for organizations with complex integration requirements who want to avoid scripting.

 Key Features